Easy Bible Quiz about Bible History

 c.
 The Dead Sea Scrolls.

-These scrolls were found by Bedouin shepherds when they took refuge in a cave on the northwestern shore of the Dead Sea.
+Bedouin shepherds discovered these scrolls when they sought refuge in a cave on the northwest shore of the Dead Sea.

-More than 25,000 pages and fragments written in ancient Hebrew and Aramaic were discovered.
+They discovered more than 25,000 pages and fragments written in ancient Hebrew and Aramaic.

 The surviving pages contain most of the Hebrew Bible.